All you need to know about wood stacking, seasoning and fire lighting

 Which wood is best for your log burner?

-Not all wood is firewood!
+Not all wood is good firewood!
 Some species are high density and give off more heat than others when burnt.
 A beech log, for example, will give you 50% more heat than a spruce log of the same size.
 Basically, the weight of seasoned firewood tells you how much heat it generates even if the volume of the firewood is the same.
 In other words: if the weight is the same, the heat output will also be the same, regardless of which species you go for.

 Green, unseasoned wood should ideally be stored outdoors under a roof or topped by a tarpaulin to protect it from rain and snow.
 Unseasoned firewood contains a lot of moisture, which needs to evaporate before it can be used as fuel.
 Try to store your firewood facing south, so it gets maximum sun and heat and dries reliably.